 In other character area overlays, resource consent is required if the building will be relocated to a position where it:

 When assessing an application for resource consent to relocate a building to a site in a character area overlay the Council will consider the design and appearance of the building, its compatibility with the surrounding area, the character of the site itself, and how the development relates to the street.

-Before a building can be relocated, a building consent needs to be obtained for the establishment of the building on the new site.
-This ensures that the new building work (including foundations, steps and drainage) and any change of use of the building meets the requirements of the building code.
+Before a building can be relocated, building consent needs to be obtained for the establishment of the building on the new site.
+This ensures that the new building work (including foundations, steps and drainage) and any change of use of the building meet the requirements of the building code.